pravintargaryen/pravintargaryen/README.md

 # 🌟 About Me
 👋 Hello!
-I'm Pravin, a data aficionado and a born Pythonista with an enduring love for Django and FastAPI and all things TypeScript.
+I'm Pravin, a data-driven engineer and a born Pythonista with an enduring love for Django and FastAPI and all things TypeScript.

 🐍 Python is my first love, but TypeScript and Node.js are close seconds, fueling scalable backends, seamless APIs, and dynamic frontends.
-Add React & Vue to the mix, and I’m in my element, crafting user-friendly interfaces backed by powerful logic.
+Add React & Vue (data-driven engines) to the mix, and I’m in my element, crafting user-friendly interfaces backed by powerful logic.

 !['Data Morph'](https://raw.githubusercontent.com/stefmolin/data-morph/main/docs/_static/panda-to-star-eased.gif)